1913 Houghton-le-Spring by-election

-The Houghton-le-Spring by-election was a Parliamentary by-election held on 18 March 1913.
+The 1913 Houghton-le-Spring by-election was a Parliamentary by-election held on 18 March 1913.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

 Robert Cameron had been Liberal MP for Houghton-le-Spring since 1895.
 He died on 13 February 1913.

-Previous results
+Previous contested result

 Cameron was elected unopposed in December 1910, however, he was opposed at the election before.